rapidsai/deployment/source/platforms/databricks.md

 ## Quickstart with cuDF Pandas

-RAPIDS recently introduced cuDF’s [pandas accelerator mode](https://docs.nvidia.com/cudf/latest/cudf_pandas/) to accelerate existing pandas workflows with zero changes to code.
+cuDF’s [pandas accelerator mode](https://docs.nvidia.com/cudf/latest/cudf_pandas/) accelerates existing pandas workflows with zero changes to code.

 Using `cudf.pandas` in Databricks on a single-node can offer significant performance improvements over traditional pandas when dealing with large datasets; operations are optimized to run on the GPU (cuDF) whenever possible, seamlessly falling back to the CPU (pandas) when necessary, with synchronization happening in the background.